jnbdz/SunsetERP/README.md

 **WARNING:** This project is still in development.
 It is not ready for production use or any use at all.
 But help is always welcome!

-SunsetERP stands for SiteNetSoft Enterprise Resource Planning (ERP) and is based on a heavily modified version of [OFBiz](https://ofbiz.apache.org/) to run on Quarkus.
+SunsetERP is based on a heavily modified version of [OFBiz](https://ofbiz.apache.org/) to run on Quarkus.

 Here are some of the features of SunsetERP:
 - Accounting (agreements, invoicing, vendor management, general ledger)